Perkyderm/AboutMe/README.md

 # Usage

-In order to start, enter the url <a href="https://perkyderm.github.io/AboutMe/">here</a> into a broswer.
+In order to start, enter the url into a broswer.

 To see the responsiveness in action, first, open devtools in your browser while on my website.
 Then Selcet the viewport to be responisve and reduce the window size to see the change!